A-DellN/transfer-huawei-notes-to-a-non-huawei-phone/README.md

 To import the .json file with your notes into QuilloNote put the output .json file into .zip file, send it to your phone and import it using the settings of QuilloNote app(since the app requires the file to be compressed inside .zip file).

 **Export to Standard Notes**
-To import the .txt file you will just need the .txt file as it is and import it directly from the settings of the app.
+Rename the .json output file to be with .txt file _(example: backup.txt)_ to import the .txt file you will just need the .txt file as it is and import it directly from the settings of the app.

 ## Example
 To Quillo Notes
 <pre>
-python jsonfyNotes.py Quillo "PATH/notes.txt" "PATH/created.txt" "PATH/modified.txt"
+python jsonfyNotes.py quillo "PATH/notes.txt" "PATH/created.txt" "PATH/modified.txt"

 >Number of converted notes = 960
 </pre>

 To Standard Notes
 <pre>
-python jsonfyNotes.py Standard "PATH/notes.txt" "PATH/created.txt" "PATH/modified.txt"
+python jsonfyNotes.py standard "PATH/notes.txt" "PATH/created.txt" "PATH/modified.txt"

 >Number of converted notes = 960
 </pre>